 - Start a new patch on your usual start day, even if you are bleeding.
 This means that you will not have a full week of patch-free days.

 - You will be protected against pregnancy and do not need to use any additional contraception.

 - You may or may not bleed on the patch-free days.

 What to do if you forget to put a patch on after the patch-free week?

-- If you forget to put on a patch at the end of the patch-free week, put a new one on as soon as you remember
+- If you forget to put it on at the end of the patch-free week, put a new one on as soon as you remember

-- If you put the patch on 48 hours late or less (so the patch-free interval has been nine days or less), you will still be protected against pregnancy, as long as you wore the patch correctly before the patch-free interval
+- If you put it on 48 hours late or less (so the patch-free interval has been nine days or less), you will still be protected against pregnancy, as long as you wore the patch correctly before the patch-free interval

 For more information visit the FPA website.